humanmade/altis-analytics/docs/native/server-side-api.md

 **`altis.analytics.noop <bool>`**

-Returning `false` from this filter will prevent any events or updated endpoint data from being sent to Pinpoint.
+Returning `true` from this filter will prevent any events or updated endpoint data from being sent to Pinpoint.
 The built in usage for this is to prevent logging events on page previews.

 **`altis.analytics.max_index_age <int>`**